wp-plugins/wd-twitter-feed/readme.txt

-=== Askupa Twitter Feed ===
+=== Twitter Feed ===
 Contributors: Askupa Software
 Tags: twitter, tweet, tweets, feed, timeline, widget, customizable, comments, social, social media, shortcode, caching, Requires at least: 3.0
-Tested up to: 3.9.1
+Tested up to: 4.1
-Stable tag: 1.44
+Stable tag: 2.0.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Powerful Twitter Integration System for WordPress
+Powerful Twitter Integration System for WordPress.

 == Description ==

 **Twitter Feed** plugin for WordPress allows you to easily display Twitter user timelines in a wide variety of ways, using the included *shortcode engine* and *widget*.
 The included skins are fully responsive.
-The plugin has the option of caching tweets to improve the performance of the plugin.
+Using the caching engine, tweets can be stored locally to improve performance.
+Users can track their usage status and see if it is in accordance with Twitter rate limits.

 Visit the official [Twitter Feed](http://products.askupasoftware.com/twitter-feed/) page for live examples, code snippets and more information.